Debra D. Mays

 Compacting the Subject (gifted), Less Repetition (gifted), Alternative Assessment, Other: X

-Lesson Plan - NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Geography WEEK OF: March 17th-March 21st 2025
+Lesson Plan - NAME: Debra Mays GRADE/SUBJECT: 7th Grade/ Geography WEEK OF: April 28th-May 2nd 2025

 MONDAY